José Luis Ábalos

-José Luis Ábalos Meco (born 9 December 1959) is a Spanish politician serving as member of the Congress of Deputies since 2009.
-A long-time member of the Spanish Socialist Workers' Party, he was expelled from the party in 2024 for his involvement in a corruption scandal.
-He served as minister of Development (of Transport, Mobility and Urban Agenda since 2020) of the Government of Spain from 2018 to 2021, in the cabinets chaired by Pedro Sánchez.
+José Luis Ábalos Meco (born 9 December 1959) is a Spanish politician who served as Minister of Development (of Transport, Mobility and Urban Agenda since 2020) from 2018 to 2021, in the cabinets chaired by Pedro Sánchez.
+He also served as member of the Congress of Deputies from 2009 to 2026.

+A long-time member of the Spanish Socialist Workers' Party (PSOE), Ábalos was expelled from the party in 2024 for his involvement in a corruption scandal (the Koldo case) during his time as minister.
 He was also the Secretary of Organization of his party from 2017 to 2021.
+On 27 November 2025, he entered prison to serve the preventive detention ordered by the Supreme Court of Spain in a ruling issued in the context of the criminal investigations to which he is subject..
+The preventive detention was converted into a definite prision term to be served form 24 years and 9 months by the Supreme Court of Spain on June 22 2026.
+He is the first serving congressman to be incarcerated since the Spanish transition to democracy.

 Biography

 Ábalos was born in Torrent, Valencia in 1959.
 He is the son of bullfighter Heliodoro Ábalos "Carbonerito" and the grandson of a Civil Guard officer, Julián Meco, who died in active service because of pneumonia during the Revolution of 1934.
 He joined the Communist Youth Union of Spain at the age of 17 and in 1978 he officially joined the Communist Party of Spain (PCE).
-After leaving the PCE, Ábalos joined the Spanish Socialist Workers' Party (PSOE) in 1981.
+After leaving the PCE, Ábalos joined the PSOE in 1981.

 Ábalos worked as a primary school teacher.
 Within the PSOE, he served as Secretary-General of the PSOE for the Valencia City North region (based around the district of Orriols) from 1988 to 1995 before he became PSOE Secretary-General for Valencia city in the latter year.
 He also stood as a candidate for Secretary-General of the PSOE in the Valencian Community in 2001 and 2008, but was unsuccessful on both occasions.

-He was a member of Valencia City Council from 1999 to 2009 while also being a member of the Provincial Deputation of Valencia for the 2003–2007 period.
-For the Spanish General Election of 2008, he was selected as a candidate for the PSOE, being placed eighth on the list for Valencia Province.
-With the PSOE (as in 2004) winning seven seats, Ábalos initially failed to be elected to the Spanish Congress, but in April 2009 he joined the Congress as a substitute for Inmaculada Rodríguez-Piñero, who had been appointed Secretary-General for Infraestructures within the Ministry of Public Works.
+He was a member of Valencia City Council from 1999 to 2009, while also being a member of the Provincial Deputation of Valencia for the 2003–2007 period.

+For the 2008 Spanish general election, Ábalos was selected as a candidate for the PSOE, being placed eighth on the list for Valencia Province.
+With the PSOE (as in the 2004 Spanish general election) winning seven seats, Ábalos initially failed to be elected to the Spanish Congress.
+In April 2009, he joined the Congress as a substitute for Inmaculada Rodríguez-Piñero, who had been appointed Secretary-General for Infrastructures within the Ministry of Public Works.

-On 24 May 2017, he was appointed Acting Spokesperson of the Socialist Group in Congress after the victory of Pedro Sánchez in the party's leadership election.
-He served as such until June 19, 2017, when Margarita Robles was appointed Spokesperson and Ábalos was appointed Secretary of Organization of the PSOE.
+On 24 May 2017, Ábalos was appointed acting spokesperson of the Socialist Group in Congress after the victory of Pedro Sánchez in the party's leadership election.
+He served as such until 19 June 2017, when Margarita Robles was appointed spokesperson, and Ábalos was appointed secretary of Organization of the PSOE.